-Key audit matters are those matters that, in our professional judgment, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
-We summarise below the key audit matters unchanged from 2018, in decreasing order of audit significance, in arriving at our audit opinion above, together with our key audit procedures to address those matters and, as required for public interest entities, our results from those procedures.
+Key audit matters are those matters that, in our professional judgement, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
+We summarise below the key audit matters (unchanged from 2019), in decreasing order of audit significance, in arriving at our audit opinion above, together with our key audit procedures to address those matters and, as required for public interest entities, our results from those procedures.
 These matters were addressed, and our results are based on procedures undertaken, in the context of, and solely for the purpose of, our audit of the financial statements as a whole, and in forming our opinion thereon, and consequently are incidental to that opinion, and we do not provide a separate opinion on these matters.

-Valuation of gross and net insurance contract liabilities for losses and loss adjustment expenses on a gross basis and net of outwards reinsurance
+Valuation of insurance contract liabilities for losses and loss adjustment expenses on a gross basis and net of outwards reinsurance

-Risk vs 2018: ◀▶
+Risk vs 2019: ◄►

-(\$234.3m gross, \$34.8m net of outwards reinsurance, of which incurred but not reported represented \$73.3m gross, \$10.7m net of outwards reinsurance; 2018: \$289.3m gross, \$37.3m net of outwards reinsurance, of which incurred but not reported represented \$95.1m gross, \$17.0m net of outwards reinsurance).
+(\$292.9m gross, \$44.9m net of outwards reinsurance, of which incurred but not reported represented \$80.9m gross, \$11.5m net of outwards reinsurance; 2019: \$234.3m gross, \$34.8m net of outwards reinsurance, of which incurred but not reported represented \$73.3m gross, \$10.7m net of outwards reinsurance).

-Refer to page 19 (accounting policy) and page 44 to 46 (financial disclosures)
+Refer to page 22 to 23 (accounting policy) and page 46 to 48 (financial disclosures)